Biden hails infrastructure win as 'monumental step forward'

 But in an evening breakthrough brokered by Biden and House leaders, five moderates later agreed to back that bill if the budget office’s estimates are consistent with preliminary numbers that White House and congressional tax analysts have provided.
 The agreement, in which lawmakers promised to vote on the social and environment bill by the week of Nov.
 15, stood as a significant step toward a House vote that could ultimately ship it to the Senate.

-“Generations from now, people will look back and know this is when America won the economic competition for the 21st Century,” Biden said in a written statement early Saturday.
+“There’s a pile of applications on my desk — figuratively speaking, they’re digital — but we’ve got about $10 billion worth of applications for a program that’s only got $1 billion in it,” he told CNN.
+“This is not just a short term stimulus bill.”

+Biden said the investment would be viewed in 50 years as “When America decided to win the competition of the 21st century” with a rising China.

 The president and first lady Jill Biden delayed plans to travel Friday evening to their house in Rehoboth Beach, Delaware.
-Instead, Biden spoke to House leaders, moderates and progressives, said a White House official who described the conversations on condition of anonymity.
+Instead, Biden spoke to House leaders, moderates and progressives.

 Rep. Pramila Jayapal, D-Wash., leader of the Congressional Progressive Caucus, said Biden even called her mother in India, though it was unclear why.

-In a two-sentence statement, the five moderates said that if the fiscal estimates on the social and environment bill raise problems, “we remain committed to working to resolve any discrepancies” to pass it.
-The five included Rep. Josh Gottheimer, D-N.J., leader of a group of centrists who this summer repeatedly pressed House Speaker Nancy Pelosi, D-Calif., to schedule earlier votes on the infrastructure bill.
+In a statement, five moderates said that if the fiscal estimates on the social and environment bill raise problems, “we remain committed to working to resolve any discrepancies” to pass it.

 In exchange, liberals agreed to back the infrastructure measure, which they’d spent months holding hostage in an effort to press moderates to back the larger bill.

-The agreement came together after the White House issued a statement from Biden explicitly urging Democrats to support both bills.
-“I am confident that during the week of November 15, the House will pass the Build Back Better Act,” he said.

-When party leaders announced early in the day that the social and environment measure would be delayed, the scrambled plans cast a fresh pall over the party.

 Democrats have struggled for months to take advantage of their control of the White House and Congress by advancing their top priorities.
-That’s been hard, in part because of Democrats’ slender majorities, with bitter internal divisions forcing House leaders to miss several self-imposed deadlines for votes.
+That’s been hard, in part because of Democrats’ slender majorities and bitter internal divisions.

-“Welcome to my world,” Pelosi told reporters, adding, “We are not a lockstep party.”
+“Welcome to my world,” House Speaker Nancy Pelosi told reporters.
+“We are not a lockstep party.”

-Liberals had long demanded that the two massive bills be voted on together to pressure moderates to support the larger, more expansive social measure.

 Democrats’ day turned tumultuous early after a half-dozen moderates demanded the budget office’s cost estimate of the sprawling package of health, education, family and climate change initiatives before they would vote for it.